pytest-dev/nose2pytest/README.rst

 Requirements
 -------------

-I expect nose2pytest script to run with supported versions of CPython, on any OS supported by a version of Python that has lib2to3 compatible with fissix.
-I expect it to succeed even with quite old versions of Nose (even prior to 1.0 which came out ca. 2010), and with the new Nose2 test driver.
+I expect nose2pytest script to run with supported versions of CPython <= v3.11, on any OS supported by a version of Python that has lib2to3 compatible with fissix.
+I expect it to succeed even with quite old versions of Nose (even prior to 1.0 which came out ca. 2010) and with the new Nose2 test driver.

 The pytest package namespace will be extended with ``assert_`` functions that are not converted by the script only if, err, you have pytest installed!